sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 Note that the template name (e.g. `:new-booking-request`) doesn't have to match the notification name (e.g.
-`:notification/new-booking-request`) as you can share a template with multiple notifications.
+`:notification/new-booking-request`) as you can use the same template in multiple notifications.

 ## Email template syntax